yoursorrow/wdyjd-ransomware-open/README.md

 You will setup a VPS that hosts files transferred by the malware instantly.

+# Obfuscation?

+Obfuscation will be merged in the future, don't really wanna leak my C# obfuscation methods just yet until I improve it.

 # Features

 - Sandbox self-escape (Tested on Avast!)
 - Auto-rehash
 - Auto-rename
-- USB Payloading (soon to be committed into this project)
+- USB Payloading (soon to be merged into this project)
 - VPN detecting
 - Self destruct
 - Startup lock